tylermenezes/TinyDb/README.markdown

 ORM
 ===
 ORM-enabled classes are created by extending from `\TinyDb\Orm`.
-All TinyOrm classes need to create one static field:
+All Orm classes need to create one static field:

  * `table_name` - the name of the table